McCausland Arena

 McCausland Arena Is a New Chapter for Philadelphia’s Youth

 After more than three decades of equestrian empowerment, Work to Ride has officially cut the ribbon on the long-awaited McCausland Arena, a state-of-the-art indoor riding facility located at the historic Chamounix Equestrian Center in West Fairmount Park.
-Spanning a generous 45,000 square feet, this brand-new arena is far more than bricks and beams—it’s a beacon for underserved youth in Philadelphia who, through the Work to Ride program, now have access to year-round riding, training, and competition.
+Spanning 45,000 square feet, the arena gives under-resourced Philadelphia youth access to year-round riding, training, and competition — something the program had been working toward for over three decades.

-With expanded pasture space—from 3.5 to 5.5 acres—and upgraded facilities for lessons, clinics, and tournaments, the McCausland Arena opens a bold new chapter in the nonprofit’s mission.
-For Philadelphia youth who’ve grown through the saddle—building confidence, discipline, and direction—this new facility means more time in the arena, more opportunities for excellence, and more lives changed through connection, compassion, and horsemanship.
+With expanded pasture space — from 3.5 to 5.5 acres — and upgraded facilities for lessons, clinics, and tournaments, the McCausland Arena opens a bold new chapter in the nonprofit’s mission.
+For Philadelphia youth who’ve grown through the saddle — building confidence, discipline, and direction — this new facility means more time in the arena, more opportunities for excellence, and more lives changed through horsemanship.

 McCausland Arena Carries the Legacy of Work to Ride Forward

-Founded in 1994, Work to Ride is a trailblazing 501(c)(3) nonprofit that uses equine sports and mentorship to uplift urban youth.
-For over 30 years, its program has served as a national model, housing students, horses, and high expectations under one banner of transformation.
-Situated in West Fairmount Park’s leafy expanse, the program has always thrived at the intersection of nature and nurture.
-Now, with the opening of McCausland Arena, it expands its reach, ensuring no season hinders growth, and no child is denied the chance to ride because of the weather.
+Founded in 1994, Work to Ride is a 501(c)(3) nonprofit that uses equine sports and mentorship to uplift urban youth.
+For over 30 years, its program has served as a national model — housed at Chamounix’s leafy expanse in West Fairmount Park, operating at the intersection of nature, discipline, and community.
+With the opening of McCausland Arena, it expands its reach year-round, ensuring no season hinders access and no young rider is sidelined by weather.

 McCausland Arena Becomes a Philadelphia Landmark for Opportunity

-Beyond its striking design and technical functionality, the McCausland Arena symbolizes equity in motion.
-It places the city of Philadelphia at the heart of a movement to democratize equestrian access—making a historically exclusive sport a space for empowerment, mentorship, and joy.
-From education and life skills to camaraderie and career development, the arena is both a literal and metaphorical launching pad.
+Beyond its striking design and technical functionality, the McCausland Arena places Philadelphia at the center of a movement to democratize equestrian access — making a historically exclusive sport a space for empowerment, mentorship, and community.
+From education and life skills to competition and career development, the arena is both a literal and figurative launching pad.

-The facility will host community events, training sessions, and future championships that bring people together in celebration of what Work to Ride has always stood for: empowerment through excellence.
-With the McCausland Arena, that mission is now amplified, weatherproofed, and proudly open to all.
+The McCausland Arena will continue to host community events, training sessions, and championships that reflect what Work to Ride has built here over 30 years.
+That mission is now amplified, weatherproofed, and open to all.

 About Post Author